ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.2.1 - Fixed the darn bracket keys.
+They should switch scenarios properly now.
+Also changed the color of the text again.

 Version 0.2.0 - Lots of things were done in this one.
 I added the rest of Evanescent Existence's Dialogue to the overlay, as well as several new keybindings to allow for this (so re-read the usage section!).
 Changed the color of the dialogue a bit to hopefully make it a little bit easier to see (this is temporary, I have a better idea in mind), as well as changed it so that the overlay activates upon pressing the key, rather than releasing it.
 Also fixed bugs.